paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-163-research-and-development-competition-and-innovation.md

 ### Statutory Notes

 #### References in Text
 Section 109 of the Ethics in Government Act of 1978, referred to in subsec. (b)(5)(I)(ii)(II), is section 109 of Pub.
-L. 95–521, which is set out in the Appendix to Title 5, Government Organization and Employees.
+L. 95–521, which was set out in the Appendix to Title 5, Government Organization and Employees, and was repealed and restated as [section 13101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section13101&num=0&edition=prelim) by Pub.
+L. 117–286, §§ 3(c), (7), Dec.
+27, 2022, 136 Stat.
+4266, 4361.

-The Federal Advisory Committee Act, referred to in (b)(5)(L), is Pub.
+The Federal Advisory Committee Act, referred to in subsec. (b)(5)(L), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 10 (§ 1001 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4197, 4361.
+For disposition of sections of the Act into chapter 10 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 <a id="section-19302"></a>